Montrose suburb profile

 Montrose, nestled at the foothills of the Dandenong Ranges in Victoria, offers a serene and family-friendly environment.
 With a population of 6,900, this suburb is characterized by its lush greenery and close-knit community feel.
 The median age of 41 suggests a mature population, with many families and long-term residents enjoying the peaceful lifestyle that Montrose provides.
 The suburb's proximity to natural attractions makes it a haven for those who appreciate outdoor activities and a slower pace of life.

-The housing landscape in Montrose is predominantly owner-occupied, with a significant 37.7% of properties owned outright and 53.5% owned with a mortgage.
-This high level of home ownership reflects the suburb's appeal to families and individuals seeking stability and a strong sense of community.
-Rental properties are less common, comprising only 8.9% of the housing market, which further underscores the suburb's focus on long-term residency and family-oriented living.
+The housing landscape in Montrose is predominantly owner-occupied, with 37.7% of properties owned outright and 53.5% owned with a mortgage.
+This high rate of home ownership reflects the suburb's appeal to families and individuals seeking stability and a sense of community.
+Rental properties are less common, comprising only 8.9% of the housing market, which indicates a strong preference for long-term residency among its inhabitants.

 Montrose infrastructure, key developments and investment opportunities